 Raymond James and the Tampa Bay Buccaneers team up to support children’s hospitals through the Kicking for Kids program

-“At Raymond James, we believe in supporting the communities.
-Giving back is an important part of our culture,” said Ira Federer.
+“At Raymond James, we believe in supporting communities.
+Giving back is an important part of our culture,” said Federer.
 “We’re thrilled to be able to provide support to the programs at our area hospitals that go directly to helping children.”

 During the event, Barth and Captain Fear visited with the attending outpatient children, their families and hospital staff.
 The honored guests also enjoyed a behind-the-scenes tour of the training facility.

 Learn more about Raymond James community involvement and initiatives at raymondjames.com/community.